 If you were to click on the payment details (the link with the date below Payments on the invoice), you will see something like this:

-You'd see that the total payment was $0.00, and that it was applied to the invoice we just worked with.
+You'd see that the total payment was $0.00, and the payment itself was allocated from account credit.

 Why is the total payment amount $0.00?